Koohoko/HKU_Space_Data_handling_bioinformatics_lessons_2024/coursework/readme.md

 ---

 ## Instructions for Accessing the Colab Notebook
-1. **Access the Reference code**: Open the github repo to access the pre-configured reference code.
+1. **Access the Reference code**: Open the github repo to access the [pre-configured reference code](https://github.com/Koohoko/HKU_Space_Data_handling_bioinformatics_lessons_2024/blob/main/scripts/analyse_seqs.R).
-2. **Notebook Overview**: The notebook is divided into sections with instructions and explanations for each step.
+2. **Notebook Overview**: The co-lab notebook should divided into serveral sections with code chunks and text chunks (explanations for each step).
 3. **Running Cells**: Click on each code cell and press the “Run” button to execute the code and view results.
-4. **Follow Along**: Each code block is accompanied by an explanation, so follow along and read the comments carefully.
+4. **Follow Along**: Each code block should be accompanied by an explanation, so follow along and read the comments carefully.

 ---